paulbasilevich/terraform-aws-ec2/modules/key_pair/README.md

 This submodule creates a key pair for SSH access to the target EC2 instances being deployed in the public and, optionally, private subnet of the pre-created hosting VPC.

-The key name defaulted to <plaid> can be set (overriden) in the top-level <terraform.tfvars> file.
+The key name defaulted to <smirk> can be set (overriden) in the top-level <terraform.tfvars> file.

 Updates ~/.ssh/config file to streamline the SSH connection down to the following instruction:
-        ssh plaid
+        ssh smirk

 That SSH connection signature transparently works both for "public" and "private" deployments insofar as, for the private deployment, a bastion host gets automatically defined in ~/.ssh/config file